Marie Goth

-Jessie Marie Goth (August 15, 1887, Indianapolis - January 9, 1975) was an American painter from Indianapolis, Indiana.
+Jessie Marie Goth (August 15, 1887 - January 9, 1975) was an American painter from Indianapolis, Indiana.
 Best known for her portraiture, Goth was the first woman to paint an official portrait of an Indiana governor (Henry F. Schricker) that was installed in the Indiana Statehouse.
-Goth became a full-time resident of Nashville, Indiana, in the 1920s and was active in its Brown County Art Colony.
+Goth became a full-time resident of Nashville, Indiana in the 1920s and was active in its Brown County Art Colony.
 She became a charter member and former president of the Brown County Art Gallery Association in 1926 and a cofounder of the Brown County Art Guild in 1954.
 Goth died from injuries sustained in a fall at her home in 1975.

 Goth's portraits have featured several Hoosier notables, including James Whitcomb Riley, John T. McCutcheon, Paul V. McNutt, and Will H. Hays, as well as fellow artists, family members, and neighbors in Brown County.
 Her work is represented in the collections of more than a dozen of Indiana's public art galleries, museums, and educational institutions.
 She also exhibited her art at every Hoosier Salon from 1925 to 1975, and in other art exhibitions across Indiana, in New York City, and elsewhere in the United States.
 Goth willed the bulk of her estate to the Brown County Art Guild to establish and maintain a local art museum in Nashville, Indiana.

 Early life and education

 Jessie Marie Goth, the eldest daughter of Jessie and Charles Goth, was born on August 15, 1887, in Indianapolis, Marion County, Indiana.
 Both of Goth's parents were musicians.
 Her mother was a vocalist, while her father played bass violin with the Indianapolis Symphony Orchestra and was co-owner of the Crown Monument Company, a successful monument business in Indianapolis.
 Although her family's tendencies leaned toward the musical arts and Marie received musical training from her parents, she was drawn to the visual arts and became interested in art at an early age.
 Goth and won her first art prize at the age of sixteen in a citywide design contest.

 Goth and her younger sister, Genevieve (1890–1961), a former Indianapolis schoolteacher who also became a painter, maintained a close relationship throughout their lives.
 Genevieve married Carl Graf (1892–1947), a Brown County, Indiana, artist in 1928.

 Marie grew up in Indianapolis, where she attended a local elementary school and graduated from Manual Training High School about 1906.
-Otto Stark, her father's cousin, was head of the art department and a member of the Hoosier Group of American impressionist painters.
+Otto Stark, her father's cousin, was head of the art department and a member of the Hoosier Group of American Impressionist painters.
 Stark may have had an early influence on her decision to pursue a career as an artist.
 After graduation from high school, Goth worked as an assistant art instructor at the high school for three years.
 In 1906–07 she took art classes at the city's John Herron Art Institute.
 Goth also studied at the Art Academy of Cincinnati while spending a summer with relatives.